Recommended Food of Nagano

 Visitors coming to the region in the later part of the year can enjoy the delightful flavour and texture of freshly cut and milled rice.

 Visitors to Nagano will quickly notice that apples are everywhere.
 Home to a huge number of orchards, apples are part of Nagano’s identity as much as the mountains, snow, and monkeys.
 Indeed, the regional mascot is a green bear with an apple of its head – proof enough that apples are inextricably part of the region’s identity.

 Apple season in Nagano runs from mid-September until mid or late-November (depending on the weather conditions of the season).
 Widely known varieties including San-Fuji, Akibae, Orin and Jonathan are grown in many orchards, along with local varieties including Shinano Sweet and Shinano Gold.

 Fruit-picking in Nagano is a fantastic outdoor activity for visitors of all ages.

 Rivalling the fame of Nagano’s apples are its enormous and sweet grapes.
 Traditionally grown for eating, Nagano is home to a burgeoning wine industry with vineyards spread throughout the region.

 Much like apples, Nagano’s climate is ideal for growing grapes including the highly-prized Shine Muscat and large – very large! – Kyoho and Nagano Purple varieties.
 Picking your own grapes while in Nagano is one of the most enjoyable and delicious experiences you can have.

 Nagano offers visitors so much to try!
-These suggestions are just some of recommendations as discussed on our ‘The Taste of Nagano: 18 Foods You Must Try’ page.
+These suggestions are just some of recommendations as discussed on our ‘The Famous Food of Nagano’ page.

 Of course, it goes without saying that whatever you choose to try while here, Nagano’s delicious food is best enjoyed with a warming bottle of local ‘sake’.